fullstack-network/group-project-contest-1/README.md

 You should be using the initial citibike API for seeding your data, you should not use it in any other way.
 In real time, the API should query your database and not communicate with the citybike API.

 This means, you will need to create a seeding script that will consume the citibike API and fill your database with initial data in dev.

+### Comments

+I wouldn't worry about authentication or security for now, just the initial implementation would suffice.
+Making sure all the moving parts are in place.

 ## Client side